ImageMarkup/isic-challenge-landing/site/README.md

 In addition to submitting predictions, each competitor is required to submit a link to a manuscript describing the methods used to generate predictions.

+# Awards
+Cash prizes of $4,000, $2,000, and $1,000 will be awarded to the first, second, and third place participants of image-only and meta-data tasks.
+USD will be awarded to winners of each of the tasks.
+The monetary prizes for the winners of the challenge will be awarded after the MICCAI Workshop in Shenzhen, China, in October 2019.
+The prizes are being provided by Canfield Scientific, Inc., a US company, and are subject to any restrictions incumbent on the sponsor.
+Winners will be asked to identify a recipient individual or entity who will be required to provide tax documentation (U.S. citizens- IRS form W-9, non-U.S. citizens Form W-8 BEN).

 </section><!-- .summary -->

 <section class="timeline">